3amMcspicy/nycbuildings/proposal.md

 ### Description of code:
 Folium: Package to create the interactive map.
-FastAPI: To build the API
+Pydeck: To build the Hexagon map
 Pandas: Data processing
 Numpy: Data processing
 Streamlit: Webapp